aymanxdev/aymanxdev/README.md

 ## More about me

-📚 Published two peer-reviewed articles on AI and Blockchain technology and cryptography
+📚 Published two peer-reviewed articles on AI， Blockchain technology and cryptography
 🐈  🐶   I love pets!
 🌏 Brainstorming web application ideas for social good and sustainability

-🎳 Check out my portfolio [here](https://aymanx.io/).

 Check out my articles on [Medium](https://aymanx.medium.com/)